Hussein Abdulghani: Al-Ahli

-Abdulghani began his career at Al-Ahli joining the youth team in 1992.
-He originally started his career as a forward but he was moved to full-back, the position he would mainly play, by Amin Dabo the youth team manager at the time.
+Abdulghani began his career at Al-Ahli, joining the youth team in 1992.
+He originally started his career as a forward but was moved to full-back, a position he would mainly play at for the remainder of his career, by Amin Dabo, the youth team manager at the time.
 Abdulghani made his Al-Ahli debut on 26 September 1995 in a Federation Cup tie with Al-Qadsiah.
 The match ended in a 2–1 loss.

 On 25 November 1995, Abdulghani made his league in the derby match against Al-Ittihad that ended in a 2–1 win.
 He made 24 appearances in all competitions in his first season with the club as Al-Ahli finished runners-up in the league.
 In his second season, Abdulghani missed matches for Al-Ahli due to the national team's participation in the 1996 AFC Asian Cup.
 On 25 December 1997, Abdulghani scored his first league goal for the club against Al-Wehda.
 On 11 March 1998, Abdulghani started the Crown Prince Cup final against Al-Riyadh and provided the assist for Masaad's golden goal in the 97th minute, as Al-Ahli won their third Crown Prince Cup title.
 This was Al-Ahli's first silverware since 1985.
 On 15 November 1999, Abdulghani made his continental debut for Al-Ahli against Syrian side Al-Jaish in the 1999–2000 Asian Cup Winners' Cup.